 In all circumstances where part-time timetables are proposed the CYPP must be scrutinised and approved by the school's headteacher.
-In considering all such plans, headteachers should record discussion prior to the decision through the ITM (primary and secondary), House Team (secondary), SLT meeting (primary) process prior to the plan's approval.
+Plans should not merely be signed off by headteachers.
+In considering all such plans, headteachers should record discussion through the ITM (primary and secondary), House Team (secondary), SLT meeting (primary) process prior to the plan's approval.
 Key to such discussions will be consideration of the plan's intended duration, planned monitoring procedures and the amount of time it is intended for the child to receive learning experiences out-with the school building.

 In considering plans for children and young people who are looked after or on the Child Protection Register, head teachers must also liaise with the child's social worker and lead professional.